AmosNimos/Vortex/README.md

 ---

+⚠️ Disclaimer: I use ChatGPT to check spelling and rephrase my README, and to help me in crafting this browser.
+Contributors should feel free to use AI tools too, as it's the result that matters.
+I know AI does not replace hard work when used correctly to enhance a project.

 Feel free to reach out with any questions or suggestions.
 Happy browsing with V0rtex!

 > Created by Amosnimos 2024 - Under GNU AGPL License